-Hillyer’s classic, elementary-level world history, A Child’s History of the World, is available as a beautiful, hardbound edition with or without companion course material.
+Hillyer’s classic elementary-level world history, A Child’s History of the World, is available as a beautiful hardbound edition with or without companion course material.
 For years homeschoolers scrambled to find out-of-print copies of this book, paying premium prices for well-used copies.
-Finally, recognizing the demand, Calvert School republished it in an updated edition.
+Finally, recognizing the demand, Calvert Education republished it in an updated edition.
 The update included the addition of events through the twentieth century as well as some minor content changes to archaic expressions and ideas.

-In spite of these “limitations,” Hillyer’s book is far better than most of its modern counterparts in my estimation.
+Despite the lack of illustrations, Hillyer’s book is far better than most of its modern counterparts in my estimation.
 It offers depth and interest lacking in most textbooks.
 History coverage reaches beyond Europe, the Middle East, and North America with selective topics on other countries and cultures.
 Children’s imaginations will be engaged by the stories of history told in their proper settings with enough detail to make them come alive.